- If you're a fan of older Windows games, you might encounter errors when playing on Windows 10.

-- Click Programs and Features to open the uninstaller utility in the snapshot directly below.
+- Click Uninstall a Programs to open the uninstaller utility.

-- Double-click Legacy Components to expand it as below.
+- Double-click Legacy Components to expand it, then select the DirectPlay checkbox.

 - Reboot your desktop or laptop after installing DirectPlay.

-If that’s the case, anti-virus software might be blocking DirectPlay.
-Try switching your anti-virus software off, which you can usually do via anti-virus utilities’ system tray icon context menus.
-Alternatively, you can temporarily remove the anti-virus software from the Windows startup as follows.
+If that’s the case, antivirus software might be blocking DirectPlay.
+First, try temporarily switching your antivirus software off, which you can usually do via antivirus utilities’ system tray icon context menus.

-- Open the folder that includes the game exe.
+- Open the folder that includes the game .exe file.

-- Right-click the game’s exe and select Properties on the context menu to open the window shown below.
+- Right-click the game’s .exe file, select Properties on the context menu, then select the Compatibility tab.